Support for Older Womenadmin2020-11-23T13:28:35+00:00

-Sexual violence can cause a range of physical and emotional impacts for the victim-survivor, including physical injuries and bruising, mental health difficulties and post-traumatic stress disorder (PTSD).
 Sexual violence is a deeply personal trauma and may involve someone you know abusing you.
 Sexual violence can be perpetrated in many places, including your own home as well as residential, care and nursing homes environments.
+The impact of sexual violence can be devastating.

 We know that many older women feel shame, embarrassment, humiliation, self-blame and fear about telling others what has happened.
 In the past, awareness about sexual violence was limited and, often, accepted as part of life.
 Some women will look back at what happened to them and feel it was ‘not serious enough’.
 Other women who experienced sexual violence as a child or in younger adulthood may think, “It happened years ago; I should be ‘over it by now’”.
 This is not true.
 It was serious enough and you have the right to access support for your experience.